 Mode 1: This was a very popular mode to use as it would allow you 2 backgrounds with 4-bit color (16 colors, 4BPP), as well as a third background that is 2-bit color, which is great for UI (user interface) or other simple effects like explosions, bullets, and other embellishments.
 Here you can see how the palettes are distributed for use in fig. 5:

 Alternatively, the palettes and colors can be pulled from in a slightly different way, which will also be determined by the programmer (fig. 6):

 This one is pretty nuts.
 For starters, it uses its’ own “special format”.
 It won’t display graphics the same way as the previous modes.
-The tile map and the graphics perform in an alternating fashion via the VRAM.
-Each character is 8x8 characters, which isn’t too different, however a total of 256 characters are stored in VRAM in total.
-The tile map is going to me 1024X1024 pixels, or, 128x128 characters (8x8 pixels).
-These are able to alternate because it allows the tile map and graphics to both occupy their own chip which allows for stream lining graphics.
+The tilemap and the graphics perform in an alternating fashion via the VRAM.
+Each character is 8x8 characters, which isn’t too different, however, a total of 256 characters are stored in VRAM in total.
+The tilemap is going to me 1024X1024 pixels, or, 128x128 characters (8x8 pixels).
+These can alternate because it allows the tilemap and graphics to both occupy their own chip which allows for streamlining graphics.

-In this mode you will also be able to manipulate the objects on screen in very different ways from previous modes.
+In this mode, you will also be able to manipulate the objects on the screen in very different ways from previous modes.
 You can zoom in and out quickly, squash and stretch the sizes of the objects, rotate them 360 degrees, reflect them and skew them with no real problem.
-Ok wait.
+Ok, wait.
 Like, seriously?
-Yeah bro.
+Yeah, bro.
 Seeeeeeeriously.
 And when you combine the parameters that govern these effects you can start to do some really cool stuff.